-In a Milton Village Mixed-use Planned Unit Development with property frontage on Adams Street, a bonus of additional allowable building height may be granted at the discretion of the Planning Board in exchange for significant improvement to the public realm, or significant improvement to infrastructure and public amenities at Milton Landing.

-The public realm improvements should significantly improve and enhance the appearance and amenities within the Milton Village Business District, including areas beyond the frontage of the property subject to the redevelopment investment.
-Public realm improvements may include, but are not limited to new sidewalks, new special features and pavers, new street trees, new street lights, new street furniture (trash receptacles, bike racks, benches, etc.), new district signage and new crosswalks.
-Public realm improvements shall match other recent improvements in the district.
-The amount of payment shall be at the discretion of the Planning Board and shall be commensurate with the proposed development.
+The bonus of additional allowable building height may be granted at the discretion of the Planning Board for district streetscape improvements commensurate to the scale of the proposed development.
+The district streetscape improvements should significantly improve and enhance the appearance and amenities of the public realm within a portion of the Milton Village Business District including the frontage of the property subject to the redevelopment investment.
+Streetscape improvements may include, but are not limited to new sidewalks, new street trees, new street lights, new street furniture (trash receptacles, bike racks, benches, etc.), and new crosswalks.

-A bonus of additional allowable building height may also be granted at the discretion of the Planning Board if a payment is made into a newly established district fund, such as the Town's "Cooperative Tree Planting Account", to support significant improvement to infrastructure and public amenities at Milton Landing, consistent with the Town's vision and improvement plans.
-The amount of payment shall be at the discretion of the Planning Board and shall be commensurate with the proposed development.
+A bonus of additional allowable building height may also be granted at the discretion of the Planning Board for improvements benefitting public access to the Neponset River at Milton Landing including public realm improvements for paths or connections to the River.
+Or, if a payment is made into a district fund to support public water access at Milton Landing to support improvements consistent with the Town's vision and improvement plans for Milton Landing and commensurate to the scale of the proposed development.

-b.
-Affordable Housing Unit Incentive
+5. Affordable Housing Unit Incentive

 In a Milton Village Mixed-use Planned Unit Development with property frontage on Adams Street, a bonus of additional allowable building height may be granted at the discretion of the Planning Board in exchange for including additional affordable housing units to achieve an inclusionary amount between fifteen and twenty percent of the total number of units.
-Eligibility for the bonus requires between five and ten percent more than the ten percent baseline affordable housing unit requirement with the increase proportion to the scale of the project and/or a contribution to the Town's Affordable Housing Trust.
+Eligibility for the bonus requires between five and ten percent more than the ten percent baseline affordable housing unit requirement with the increase proportion to the scale of the project.
+The bonus of additional allowable height shall not exceed (1) additional story for a total of (4) stories or fifty-five (55) feet in height, whichever is less.
+The height of the first floor shall be a minimum of eleven (11) feet.
+Including the bonus of additional allowable building height, a Milton Village Mixed-use Planned Unit Development exclusive of parking structures, shall have a maximum floor area ratio (FAR) of 1.65.
+A total gross building area that is a maximum of 1.65 times the area of the lot.

-c.
-Historic Preservation Incentive
+6. Historic Preservation Incentive

 In a Milton Village Mixed-use Planned Unit Development with property frontage on Adams Street, a bonus of additional allowable building height may be granted at the discretion of the Planning Board in exchange for preservation of a historic structure.
+The bonus of additional allowable height shall not exceed (1) additional story for a total of (4) stories or fifty-five (55) feet in height, whichever is less.
+The height of the first floor shall be a minimum of eleven (11) feet.
+Including the bonus of additional allowable building height, a Milton Village Mixed-use Planned Unit Development exclusive of parking structures, shall have a maximum floor area ratio (FAR) of 1.65.
+A total gross building area that is a maximum of 1.65 times the area of the lot.
 The area of historic structures preserved on site shall not be included in the calculation of maximum floor area ratio.